simplesamlphp/simplesamlphp-module-oidc/README.md

     'database.username' => 'user',
     'database.password' => 'password',

+> [!NOTE]
+> The module has been tested against and supports the SQLite, PostgresSQL and MySQL databases.

 ### Create RSA key pair

 During the authentication flow, generated ID Token and Access Token will be in a form of signed JSON Web token (JWS).